carlst99/DbgCensus/README.md

 # Core Components

 The *Core* library contains common types and extensions.
-Of these, it is likely you will find the Census objects useful (`DbgCensus.Core.Objects`).
+Of these, it is likely you will find the Census types useful (`DbgCensus.Core.Objects`).
 There are:

 - Enumerations of the faction, world, zone and metagame (definition and state) IDs that Census uses.
 - A `ZoneID` record that represents Census' special zone ID format - [see here](https://github.com/cooltrain7/Planetside-2-API-Tracker/wiki/Zone-ID-Tutorial) for more info.
 JSON converters are registered by default for this type, so you can use it anywhere that you would normally use an integer zone ID in your models.